 - You may be interviewed periodically by American Job Center staff who will advise you regarding your compliance with this requirement.
-You may also be selected for an UI Re-employment Services and Eligibility Assessment through the American Job Center .
+You may also be selected for a Re-employment Services and Eligibility Assessment through the American Job Center.
 Participation, if selected, is mandatory.

 - You may be denied benefits on the grounds that you are not available for work within the meaning of the law if you significantly limit your exposure to your normal labor market by placing unreasonable restrictions on the type of work you are willing to accept or how far you are willing to travel to a job.

 - At the time you file a new claim, you will also be registered for employment services to help you return to work as soon as possible.

 Exceptions to looking for a job while claiming benefits may include the following:

 - You are able to produce a physician’s statement that establishes that you have an impairment.

 - You have a recall date from your employer or union hall.